simoninireland/epydemic/doc/adddelete.rst

 ------

 There are two events that can be triggered: one to add a node, and one to remove a node.
+These two events provide the "kernel" of the addiiton-deletion process and can be specialised to explore new behaviours.

 .. automethod:: AddDelete.add